pathanrehman/tt_um_AES/docs/info.md

 ## How it works

-This project implements a **serial AES-128 encryption core** optimized for TinyTapeout's 1x1 tile constraint (~1000 logic gates).
+This project implements a **serial AES-128 encryption core**.
 The design uses the Advanced Encryption Standard (AES) algorithm with 128-bit keys and blocks, processing data one byte at a time to minimize gate count while maintaining cryptographic security.

 ### AES Algorithm Implementation